Profile image

 Kate Gibson practices in international criminal law, and international human rights law.

-In July 2018, Kate was appointed as Legal Consultant to the Independent International Fact-Finding Mission on Myanmar, established by the United Nations Human Rights Council in A/HRC/RES/34/22, and currently represents a group of Rohingya victims in Cox’s Bazar, Bangladesh.
+In 2018, Kate was appointed as Legal Consultant to the Independent International Fact Finding Mission on Myanmar, established by the UN Human Rights Council, and currently represents a group of Rohingya victims in Cox’s Bazar, Bangladesh.
+Kate was also part of a legal team representing civil parties in the first case before the Extraordinary Chambers in Phnom Penh, Cambodia in 2009.

 Publications